• USD

 Samp

 Samp consists of dried corn kernels crushed until broken but not fine.
-It is then cooked in salted water and served as a starch with fish or meat dishes.
+It is cooked in salted water and served as a starch with fish or meat dishes.

 Chibuku